Vietnam.vn - Nền tảng quảng bá Việt Nam

 Risk of failure without warning

 While any drive can fail suddenly, it is more likely to happen with SSDs.
-Despite advances in technology, HDDs can still fail in a predictable manner, giving users enough time to migrate data or replace the drive before problems arise.
+Despite advances in technology, HDDs can still fail in a predictable manner, giving users enough time to move data or replace the drive before problems arise.
 SSDs, on the other hand, can fail at any time without warning.

 In summary, when choosing between SSD and HDD for long-term data storage, HDD has more advantages in terms of durability, cost and storage capacity.